mparkhurst8996/ds2002_project_1/README.md

 ---

 ### Step 6: Load Historical Weather Data via API
-1. Replace `API_KEY` in `python/weather_api.ipynb` with a valid OpenWeatherMap key.
-2. Run the notebook to:
+1. Run the notebook to:
    - Fetch historical weather data for Charlottesville for October 2025.
    - Aggregate hourly temperature and conditions to daily averages.
    - Load data into the `weather` table in MySQL.